muzkii/bambangshop/README.md

     -   Since `DashMap` provides both singleton behavior and thread safety, it is the best choice

     In conclusion, `DashMap` should be kept instead of replacing it with just a Singleton.

 #### Reflection Publisher-2

+1. **Why do we need to separate “Service” and “Repository” from the Model?**

+    In MVC, the Model handles both business logic and data access, but there are some best practices advocate that people usually do for separating these concerns

+    a.
+Separation of Concerns (SoC):
+    -   Repository: Handles database access, queries, and persistence
+    -   Service: Contains business logic and orchestrates operations
+    -   Model: Represents data structure but doesn't handle business logic or database interactions
+    b.
+Scalability & Maintainability:
+    -   If we mix business logic and data access in the Model, it becomes difficult to refactor, test or extend.
+    -   A dedicated Service layer allows adding additional business rules without modifying the database logic.
+    -   A Repository layer abstracts database implementation, making it easier to switch databases (e.g., from PostgreSQL to MongoDB).
+    c.
+Testability:
+    -   The service layer can be unit tested without needing an actual database.
+    -   The repository can be mocked for testing, aviding database dependencies in tests.

+    In **BambangShop**, the introduction of `NotificationService` and `SubscriberRepositor` follows modern layered architecture, ensuring the system is modular and maintanable.

+2. **What happens if we only use the Model?**

+    If we don't separate the **Service** and **Repository** layers, the **Model** would handle both business logic and database operations.
+They could get intertwined, leading to tightly coupled code that is harder to maintain, test, extend, or even reuse.
+Other things that could happen are but not limited to:

+    a.
+Tightly Coupled Components:
+    -   The `Notification`, `Subscriber`, and `Program` models would need to directly interact with the database
+    -   Any change in business logic would require modifying the Model itself, making the code harder to manage
+    b.
+Complex Interactions Between Models:
+    -   `Notification` needs to be sent when a `Subscriber` subscribes/unsubscribes.
+    -   Without a Service layer, `Notification` would have to directly interact with the `Subcriber` model, increasing dependencies.
+This would also make code harder to refactor and debug'
+    c.
+Difficult to Extend Features
+    -   If we want to add let's say logging, validation, we would ahve to modify the Model, this could lead to violations of the Single Responsibility Principle (SRP) that we have learned beforehand.

+    Thus, without a Service and Repository layer, the codebase becomes more complex, harder to maintain, and less scalable.

+3. **How does Postman help in testing our current work?**

+    Postman in a tool for testing APIs.
+In BambangShop, it could help us on:

+    **Testing API Endpoints**

+    - We can send `POST` requests to:
+        -   **Subscribe:** `/subscribe/<product_type>`
+        -   **Unsubscribe:** `/unsubscribe/<product_type>?<url>`
+    - Checks if responses match expectations (e.g, check whether the HTTP status and JSON payloads is correct or not)

+    **Useful Features in Postman**

+    - Collections & Environments:
+        -   We can group API requests into collections, just like what we did on this Tutorial
+        -   Define variables to switch between local development and production environments

+    - Automated Testing (Tests Tab):
+        -   Write scritps to validate API responses automatically

+    - Mock Servers:
+        -   Simulate API responses to test frontend behavior without requiring a backend

+    - API Documentation:
+        -   Postman can generate interactive API documentation, making it easier for team members to understand endpoints.

 #### Reflection Publisher-3